Engr-Asad-Hussain/GraphQL/2. API_with_react_with_graphql/README.md

 3. Generate and copy Access Token from Github Personal Access Token.

-4. Create .env file in project folder and add REACT_APP_GITHUB_ACCESS_TOKEN="myGithubAccessToken" and save it.
+4. Create .env file in project folder and add REACT_APP_GITHUB_ACCESS_TOKEN=MyGithubAccessToken and save it.